Established in 1988

 Individual American Occupational Therapy Association members or a group of members are eligible to submit nominations.

-Nominations must be emailed to the Chair of the AOTF Awards and Recognition Committee in care of Gaby Garcon, AOTF Awards Program Coordinator by September 1 of each year.
+DEADLINE EXTENDED TO OCTOBER 1, 2019.
+Nominations must be emailed to the Chair of the AOTF Awards and Recognition Committee in care of Gaby Garcon, AOTF Awards Program Coordinator by

 - a nomination form completed by the candidate.